lorey/totally-not-jarvis/README.md

 # Totally not Jarvis - a personal assistant bot

 This is a personal assistant bot built with [Telegram](https://github.com/python-telegram-bot/python-telegram-bot).
-I've attempted to lay the foundations for a context-sensitive framework that allows you to switch contexts by issuing new commands while not forgetting about old commands.
+I've attempted to lay the foundations for a framework that allows you to switch intents by issuing new commands while not forgetting about old intents.
 An example:

 ```
 Jarvis: Karl, what are you planning to do today?